Skip to content

 The Standard

-"Describe the function of genes within chromosomes in determining inherited traits of offspring; Supporting Standard."
+"Describe the function of genes within chromosomes in determining inherited traits of offspring."

 The Key Verb

-Genes are segments of DNA that carry instructions for building traits.
+Genes are segments of DNA that carry the instructions for an organism's traits.
 Each gene sits on a specific location on a chromosome.
-Humans have 23 pairs of chromosomes (46 total), one set from each parent.
-A gene is the instruction.
-A chromosome is the structure that holds many genes.
-DNA is the molecule that makes up genes and chromosomes.
-Keep those three terms ordered so students stop using them interchangeably.
+A chromosome is a long, tightly coiled strand of DNA that holds many genes.
+Humans have 23 pairs of chromosomes (46 total) inside the nucleus of nearly every cell, one set inherited from each parent.

 These are some of the most common misconceptions.
 Knowing what to look for can help you get ahead of them.